 This attractive fishing village set into the cliffs has become a tourist hotspot.
 Whitewashed houses cascade down the cliff and converge in a picturesque central square behind the beach and cove.

 Carvoeiro has mushroomed in recent times to accommodate an increasing number of tourists who flock here in preference to some of the larger and more “hedonistic” resorts, such as Lagos, Praia da Rocha and Albufeira.

 It is prettier and smaller than other Algarve beach resorts, but is packed full during the high season.

-The fishing village is now accompanied by an increasing number of self-catering apartment blocks, although it still retains touches of its original charm.
+The fishing village is now dotted with an increasing number of self-catering apartment blocks, although it still retains many touches of its original charm.

 The height of the summer season is July and August, but June and September are almost as busy.

 Pre-booking accommodation is recommended, as it sells out during the busy summer months.